What is Computer Software Assurance (CSA) and why are the FDA transitioning from traditional Computer System Validation?

-Following the launch of their ‘Case for Quality‘ initiative in 2011, the FDA were uncertain why so few companies were investing in automated solutions and why so many continued to run long-outdated versions of software.
-The initiative, which set out to study quality best practice in medical device manufacturing, found that the burden of Computer Systems Validation (CSV) deterred technology investments and as a result, inhibited quality best-practice (1).
+Following the launch of their ‘Case for Quality’ initiative in 2011, the FDA was uncertain why so few companies were investing in automated solutions and why so many continued to run long-outdated versions of software.The initiative, which set out to study quality best practice in medical device manufacturing, found that the burden of Computer Systems Validation (CSV) deterred technology investments and as a result, inhibited quality best-practice (1).

-On learning that the burden of CSV was holding companies back from realising their investment in technology, the FDA decided to partner with industry to strike a balance between promoting automation and value-add CSV activities.
-The FDA aimed to improve quality, remove non-value add activities, and focus testing on high risk areas, therefore reducing validation cost and time by focusing on the software’s impact to patient safety, impact to product quality, and impact to quality system integrity (Direct or Indirect system).
-Too often, testers spend time ensuring their protocol is error free, as opposed to spending time on automated solutions that verify the software meets it’s intended use.
+On learning that the burden of CSV was holding companies back from realizing their investment in technology, the FDA decided to partner with industry to strike a balance between promoting automation and value-add CSV activities.The FDA aimed to improve quality, remove non-value add activities, and focus testing on high-risk areas, therefore reducing validation cost and time by focusing on the software’s impact to patient safety, impact to product quality, and impact to quality system integrity (Direct or Indirect system).Too often, testers spend time ensuring their protocol is error free, as opposed to spending time on automated solutions that verify the software meets it’s intended use.

-The FDA’s new approach to CSV, Computer Software Assurance (CSA), represents a step-change in computer system validation, placing critical thinking at the centre of the CSV process, as opposed to a traditional almost one size fits all approach.
+The FDA’s new approach to CSV, Computer Software Assurance (CSA), represents a step-change in computer system validation, placing critical thinking at the center of the CSV process, as opposed to a traditional almost one size fits all approach.

 As its regulatory approach continues to mature, the FDA intends to focus on direct impact systems and not on indirect systems.
 The change allows manufacturers to focus testing rigor on areas that directly impact patient safety and device quality, as:

-- ‘Direct system software’ (e.g. inspects or dispositions product, labeling systems) will require testing based on risk, and expected deliverables are similar to current expectations, i.e. the riskier the application, the more testing and documentation is required.
+• ‘Direct system software’ (e.g. inspects or dispositions product, labeling systems) will require testing based on risk, and expected deliverables are similar to current expectations, i.e. the riskier the application, the more testing and documentation is required.

-- ‘Indirect system‘ is software that does not directly impact the product or patient safety but does impact the quality system (e.g. Document Control, Complaint Management, Lifecycle Management tools).
-The same rigor is not needed for the assurance of these types of systems and they require less documentation.
+• ‘Indirect system‘ is software that does not directly impact the product or patient safety but does impact the quality system (e.g. Document Control, Complaint Management, Lifecycle Management tools).
+The same rigor is not needed for the assurance of these types of systems, and they require less documentation.

-The current approach to Computer System Validation (CSV)
+The Current Approach to Computer System Validation (CSV)

 CSV has morphed into an activity that is being done primarily to secure evidence for auditors, rather than to assure the quality of systems being validated.
 The current CSV approach is seen as:

-- a deterrent to pursuing automation time, cost, use of automated testing tools, documentation generation etc
+• A deterrent to pursuing automation time, cost, use of automated testing tools, documentation generation etc

-- regulatory burden (e.g., Data integrity) as an excuse for resisting progress; meanwhile, other regulated and nonregulated industries have moved forward and adopted frameworks for modern testing.
+• Regulatory burden (e.g., Data integrity) as an excuse for resisting progress; meanwhile, other regulated and nonregulated industries have moved forward and adopted frameworks for modern testing.

-- all software is being validated as if it is product software.
+• All software is being validated as if it is product software.

-- burdensome and the creation of complex Risk Assessments.
+• Burdensome and the creation of complex Risk Assessments.

-- focusing on gathering evidence for auditors.
+• Focusing on gathering evidence for auditors.

-- a duplication of vendor efforts at client site.
+• A duplication of vendor efforts at client site.

-- 80% of deviations due to tester or test script errors.
+• 80% of deviations due to tester or test script errors.

-- Numerous post-go-live issues.
+• Numerous post-go-live issues.

 From CSV to CSA